elizabrock/NSS-Syllabus-Cohort-3/unit1-standard-library-ruby/55-cal-capstone/cal_capstone.md

   * You should not use "magic" numbers.
   * You must commit your code at least once per day and push it to your github repository.
   * As a capstone project, this should demonstrate *your* skills.
 Do not share code with your peers.
 You can help each other _think_ about the problems, but don't help each other code.
+  * Your program should accept any combination of months and years between 1800 and 3000.

 Suggested Implementation Order
 ==============================